 Internet Service Providers in Canada (ISPs) offer various different packages.
 This guide explains the main Canadian internet providers for residential customers, and how to avoid paying charges you don’t have to.

 The first thing to know is that residential packages for internet in Canada cost more than in many other countries.

 One reason for this is the sheer breadth of Canada.
-It costs a lot for Canadian internet providers to maintain a network that operates in separate and far apart locations, and this cost is spread to users across the country.
+Canada’s internet providers can cost a lot to maintain a network that operates in separate and far apart locations, and this cost is spread to users across the country.

 It has also been suggested that Canada’s biggest internet service providers are using their internet customers to recoup falling revenue from their TV offering, as more and more customers ditch traditional cable TV.

 So it’s important to make sure you get the best deal.

 When you’re moving into an apartment, check which internet service providers are already operating on the premises.
 Some apartment buildings have special deals, and some tenant agreements will have service from ISPs in Canada already included in the cost.